djalbat/murmuration/README.md

 * The `where()` method takes a template literal this time.
 * The `success()` method takes a callback that is called should hte execution succeed.

-In the following example, a row is inserted into a table for software packages:
+In this example a row is inserted into a table for software packages:

 ```
 const using = require("../using");